-Before we get started let me make something extremely clear: I am not an accountant, attorney, nor a licensed tax professional.
+Before we even get started let me disclose that I am not an accountant, attorney, nor a licensed tax professional.
 For guidance on your individual tax liabilities and which deductions and credits are best for you personally, I strongly advise you to seek the counsel of your tax professional.
 However, as a filmmaker in the state of Louisiana, I am knowledgeable about Louisiana’s Motion Picture Investor Tax Credits as well as the broad strokes of Section 181 of the US Tax Code as both pertain to filmmaking.
-From that general knowledge, I will proceed to share in layman’s terms and hopefully you will proceed to read a little more.
-If I explain it well enough then you will understand my excitement about Section 181′s inclusion in the deal to avoid the “fiscal cliff” on January 1, 2013.
+From that general knowledge, I will proceed to type and hopefully you will proceed to read a little further so you may understand my excitement about Section 181’s inclusion in the deal to avoid the “fiscal cliff” on January 1, 2013.
 Let’s face it, the US Tax Code is not exactly riveting material, so a former infantryman in the US Marines who upon discharge enjoyed some modest success on the silver screen and the boards of Hollywood’s Theatre Rowe, feeling towards a bunch of politicians in DC like Sally Field felt towards Academy voters when she received her Oscar ® for Places in the Heart requires explanation.
 That explanation is forthcoming!

 The reason I am so grateful this important section was extended as part of the legislation is because it makes investing in film better for the investor by mitigating their risk.
 And it doesn’t just provide a little bit of risk mitigation either.
 For qualified investors that can take full advantage of the 181 deduction, they can mitigate as much as 39.6% of their investment!
 Now, that’s great but since I’m not stroking six, seven, and eight figure checks, why am I personally so excited?
 Because it makes the part of my vocation I dislike the most (rasing funds) much easier which lets me focus the majority of my time towards the part of my job that I love as a filmmaker… MAKING FILMS!!!